-Every donation made to the Royal Historical Society is valuable for supporting the future development of history as a discipline.
+Every donation made to the Royal Historical Society is valuable for supporting the development of history as a discipline.

 The Royal Historical Society is a learned society with charitable status.
 It receives no government funding and relies on income from membership subscriptions, sales of selected publications and voluntary donations.
 Your support enables us to continue our important work in representing, promoting, supporting, improving, and advocating for historians, and for historical scholarship and understanding.